-The Dietary Guidelines for Americans 2015-2020 recommends that consumers: 1) reduce intake of SFAs to 10 percent of total daily calories, replacing those calories with UFAs as much as possible and 2) consume non-partially hydrogenated vegetable oils relatively low in SFAs instead of tropical oils or animal fats.
-The fatty acid composition of canola oil is consistent with scientific evidence in favor of these recommendations as reported in italics by the 2015 Dietary Guidelines Advisory Committee (DGAC) here:
+The Dietary Guidelines for Americans 2015-2020 recommends that consumers: 1) reduce intake of SFAs to 10 percent of total daily calories, replacing those calories with UFAs as much as possible and 2) consume non-partially hydrogenated (PH) vegetable oils relatively low in SFAs instead of tropical oils or animal fats.
+The fatty acid composition of canola oil is consistent with scientific evidence in favor of these recommendations as reported in italics by the 2015 DGAC:

 - Strong evidence indicates dietary patterns that are lower in saturated fat and richer in unsaturated fats are beneficial for reducing cardiovascular disease risk.
-The USCA supports the current recommendation of a 10 percent upper limit for saturated fat intake and minimization of partially hydrogenated oils containing trans fat.
-Canola oil has only 7 percent SFAs and zero trans fatty acids by definition of the U.S. Food and Drug Administration.
-(See dietary fat comparison chart for oils.) - Strong and consistent evidence shows that replacing SFAs with UFAs, especially PUFAs, significantly reduces total and LDL cholesterol as well as the risk of CVD events and coronary mortality.
+Canola oil has only 7 percent SFAs and zero trans fatty acids by definition of the U.S. Food and Drug Administration, helping Americans stay below the recommended 10 percent upper limit for saturated fat and to minimize trans fat. - Strong and consistent evidence shows that replacing SFAs with UFAs, especially PUFAs, significantly reduces total and LDL cholesterol as well as the risk of CVD events and coronary mortality.
 For every 1 percent of energy intake from SFAs replaced with PUFAs, incidence of heart disease is reduced by 2 to 3 percent.
 Canola oil contains 28 percent PUFAs, including ALA and LA at an ideal ratio of 1:2. - In low-fat diets, fats are often replaced with refined carbohydrates and this is of particular concern because such diets are generally associated with dyslipidemia.
 Therefore, dietary advice should put the emphasis on optimizing types of dietary fat and not reducing total fat.
-Canola oil is predominantly composed of UFAs so it contributes the rights types of fatty acids to the diet. - When individuals reduce consumption of refined carbohydrates and added sugars, they should not replace them with foods high in SFAs.
-Instead, refined carbohydrates and added sugars should be replaced by healthy sources of carbohydrates ... and healthy sources of fats (e.g., non-partially hydrogenated vegetable oils that are high in UFAs and nuts/seeds).
-Canola oil is suitable for home and commercial kitchens as well as food products. - It is now well-established that higher intake of trans fat from partially hydrogenated vegetable oils is associated with increased risk of CVD and thus, should be minimized in the diet.
-High-stability or high-oleic canola oils, which have even higher MUFA content than commodity canola oil, are excellent alternatives to partially hydrogenated oils, which lost GRAS status from the FDA in June 2015.
+Canola oil is predominantly composed of UFAs so it contributes healthy fats to the diet. - When individuals reduce consumption of refined carbohydrates and added sugars, they should not replace them with foods high in SFAs.
+Instead, refined carbohydrates and added sugars should be replaced by healthy sources of carbohydrates [and] fats (e.g., non-partially hydrogenated vegetable oils that are high in UFAs and nuts/seeds).
+Low in SFAs, canola oil is ideal for use in home and commercial kitchens as well as in food products. - It is now well-established that higher intake of trans fat from partially hydrogenated vegetable oils is associated with increased risk of CVD and thus, should be minimized in the diet.
+Canola and high-oleic canola oils are free of trans fat and can well replace PH oils which are no longer GRAS in the diet.
+High-oleic canola oil is particularly suitable for replacing PH oils in food service operations and food products.